Pharmacodynamics

 The interaction has not been studied.

-Because limited data are available, clinical significance is unknown.
-Signs of zidovudine toxicity should be monitored.
+Because limited data are available, the clinical significance is unknown.
+Monitor for signs of zidovudine toxicity.

-Valproic acid + zidovudine (250 mg or 500 mg three times daily + 100 mg three times daily)
+Valproic acid + zidovudine (250 mg or 500 mg three times a day + 100 mg three times a day)

 Ranitidine + lamivudine

-A interaction has not been studied.
+The interaction has not been studied.
 A clinically significant interaction is unlikely.
-Ranitidine is partially excreted by active tubular secretion through the organic cation transport system.
+Ranitidine is partially eliminated by active tubular secretion through the organic cation transport system.

 Ranitidine + zidovudine